Canal House

 No analysis available

-I searched for patrol-related security wording.
-The remarks mention a resident manager and secure access, but nothing about a security patrol service.
+I searched for any reference to patrol service or roving security and found nothing.
+The remarks mention a resident manager and general security/secured access, but not a patrol program.

 No analysis available